fawadss1/fawadss1/README.md

 Here are some ideas to get you started:

 - 🔭 I Strongly belive in Hard Work.
-- 🌱 I’m currently learning FullStack Web development
+- 🌱 I’m currently Working On FullStack Web development (REST APIs, Django).
+- ⚡ I’m currently working on ERP System To automate business tasks.
+- 📫 I’m looking to collaborate on Django and Python projects.
+- 💬 Ask me about anything on your mind.
+I may have answers, you know.
-- 👯 I’m open for freelance projects
+- 👯 I’m open for freelance projects...

 **Connect with me:**